oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/loop_unroll/README.md

 8   | 46  | 1.459 | 8
 16  | 44  | 1.525 | 16

 Notice that when the unroll factor increases from 1 to 2 and from 2 to 4, the kernel execution time decreases by a factor of two.
 Correspondingly, the kernel throughput doubles.
-However, when the unroll factor is increase from 4 to 8 and from 8 to 16, the throughput does no longer scales by a factor of two at each step.
-The design is now bound by memory bandwidth limitations instead of compute unit limitations even though the hardware is replicated.
+However, when the unroll factor is increased from 4 to 8 or from 8 to 16, the throughput no longer scales by a factor of two at each step.
+The design is now bound by memory bandwidth limitations instead of compute unit limitations, even though the hardware is replicated.

 These performance differences will be apparent only when running on FPGA hardware.
 The emulator, while useful for verifying functionality, will generally not reflect differences in performance.